- May 25, 2019 - March 15, 2020

 The heart of Smith’s exhibition at MASS MoCA, a new video installation, takes an ecological turn as it propels viewers into a revolutionary imaginary.
-The work meditates on our relationships to each other and to the environment with large-scale images of flora and fauna projected on the gallery walls, along with images of human interventions into the natural world, and the “stuff” that we accumulate.
-Live-feed projections of visitors and still lifes arranged in the gallery (furniture, African figurines, bonsai trees, and more mundane items) will be layered on top of Smith’s videos, transforming spectators into both subjects and collaborators.
-The artist’s provocative arrangements of objects and CCTV projections — which she calls “living rooms” or “space stations” — invite us to consider the mundane aspects of life on earth alongside its untapped potential, which, as the title of the work suggests, is within our reach.
-Lawn chairs upholstered in indigo-dyed jute made inviting with fake fur and satin pillows provide a space for contemplation.
-Described by the artist as a “communal soul search,” the experiential installation will invite us to see anew—what is and what could be.
+The work meditates on many varied perspectives on what our basic needs are, from food, shelter, and medicine to music and art, our relationships to each other and to our ancestors, and to our environment.
+Images of landscapes from films, such as Eat Pray Love, Thelma and Louise, Fargo, and Erin Brockovich (all tales of white female self-actualization) are projected on five 22-foot screens that function like architecture within the gallery.
+Amidst this labyrinthine path created for visitors are 5 tables supporting an array of the “stuff” that we accumulate.
+Live-feed CCTV recordings of these still-lifes (featuring African figurines, plants, a model sailboat, musical instruments, and more mundane items) will be layered on top of Smith’s videos.
+The artist’s provocative arrangements of objects – which she calls “living rooms” or “space stations” – invite us to consider the mundane aspects of life on earth alongside its untapped potential, which, as the title of the work suggests, is within our reach.
+Up above, brilliant colors stream through the gallery’s eight large clerestory windows, throwing constantly changing bits of color on the walls.
+The hues move from blue to red and back to blue again.
+The work’s title, Every Sunrise and Every Sunset All at Once, refers to NASA’s description of the light produced by an eclipse of a Super Moon.
+The aesthetically transcendent installation, described by the artist as a “communal soul search,” will invite us to see anew – what is and what could be.